 Consumer Behavior in UAE

 - Security is a big concern for all online shoppers.
-In 40 % of cases Middle East and North Africa (MENA) shoppers listed security as their number one concern with shopping online.
+In 40 % of cases the Middle East and North Africa (MENA), shoppers listed security as their number one concern with shopping online.
 This may account for the fact that between 70-80% of all online transactions in the Middle East are Cash on Delivery (COD).

 - Online shoppers in the Arab world are more likely to come from the over 35 age group, with 53% of that group saying they bought online occasionally.
 The 26-35 age group follows closely behind with 52% saying they bought online occasionally.
 Men are more likely to shop online than women in the Middle East, with 46% of males compared to 32% of females shopping online.
-This is also explained by the fact that women account for only one third of online population.
+This is also explained by the fact that women account for only one-third of the online population.

 - Travel has the highest online share at 67%, also the highest average annual online spend at AED 2,024 (USD 551)·

 - The purchase of computers comes in second place with AED 500 (USD 136)·

 - Also according to PayPal, higher income earners, both professional and management, show the greatest potential to spend more, especially expats (Asian, Western, etc.), those in their mid-20s to early 30s and those living in Dubai.